Institutional Biosafety Committee (IBC) Charter

 Procedures for Defining a Quorum

 In the event that the IBC chair must be absent, he/she will request another committee member to serve as chair during the absence.
-Meetings will proceed with no less than five members present, and must contain at least two members from the UNC-CH faculty.
+Meetings will proceed with no less than five members present, and must contain at least two members from the University faculty.
 A quorum is declared at the beginning of each meeting and consists of the committee members in attendance.
 All IBC members are voting members.
 Decisions such as approval of research projects or policies are approved when a majority of IBC members present vote for approval.
 If a quorum is not met, the meeting will be adjourned and rescheduled when feasible.

 The IBC may use consulting experts or establish working groups to execute its responsibilities or acquire needed expertise for select tasks.
 Consultants or working group members may include, for example, persons knowledgeable in institutional commitments and policies, applicable law, standards of professional conduct and practice, community attitudes, the environment, or any scientific area where the IBC members do not have expertise.
 Consultants or working group members are not IBC voting members unless nominated and appointed as described previously.